Teams, tales and tips – a guide to the local game

 Getting Around

-From Stance 1 at Kirkcaldy bus station in the town centre, bus 7 runs to Methil, and Bayview Stadium, every 30mins until late in the evening, journey time 40mins.
-From Stance 4, the X58/X60 is quicker and runs half-hourly, hourly all the way from Edinburgh.
+To get to Methil by bus, first head to Kirkcaldy.
+From Stance 1 at Kirkcaldy bus station in the town centre, Stagecoach bus 7 takes 50mins to reach Methil, and Bayview Stadium, running every 30mins until late in the evening.

 Where to Drink